Why Choose AAX Repair?

 We are the most honest and trusted appliance repair service and we are only a phone call away!
 Call us today

-At A-Appliance Xperts Inc, we have over 38 years experience servicing Ovens, Ranges, & Stovetops.
-We proudly offer same day Oven Repair Service, Range Repair Service, and Stovetop Maintenance Service.
-Our technicians are factory trained by a multitude of brands and will arrive with a service van fully loaded with the most commonly needed repair parts.
+At A-Appliance Xperts Inc, we have over 40 years of experience servicing Ovens, Ranges, & Stovetops.
+We proudly offer same-day Oven Repair Service, Range Repair Service, and Stovetop Maintenance Service.
+Our technicians are factory trained by a multitude of brands and will arrive with a service van fully loaded with the most commonly needed parts.

-- Clean your oven regularly: With using the oven either everyday or very often, food can get left over that either spills out or came from an overflow.
-It is best to clean your oven at least twice a year or more if you use it everyday.
+- Clean your oven regularly: By using the oven either every day or very often, food can get leftover that either spills out or came from an overflow.
+It is best to clean your oven at least twice a year or more if you use it every day.
 Both the interior and the exterior of the oven should be cleaned.
-Any food or other build up that is left has a chance to catch fire or lead to smoke that can cause damage to the stove and oven.
+Any food or other build-up that is left has a chance to catch fire or lead to smoke that can cause damage to the stove and oven.

 - Replacing the Gas: Appliances get old, which means pipes do too.
 When you get a new oven, the gas line should be replaced with it.
 Moving and swapping ovens causes a lot of movement on the line closures which can result in leaks in the line.
 It’s a small expense but increases your safety.

-- Unplug the Oven When Cleaning with Water: Sometimes the self-clean cycle is not enough to get off tough burnt on food.
+- Unplug the Oven When Cleaning with Water: Sometimes the self-clean cycle is not enough to get off tough burnt-on food.
 To avoid electrocution and other damage, unplug the oven.
-To get the old burnt food off, it will need a lot of water to get them to release from the oven bottom.
 The best cleaning solution for cleaning is a baking soda and water mixture, sprayed all over the oven.
 Let it sit until it turns to almost a pale film, then wipe the oven down with dish soap; this allows you to cut through the grease.
 Then go over everything with water and vinegar to kill any remaining germs, this will also make your oven shiny and new again.

-Being Quick: No matter if there is food that boiled over on the stove or overflowed to the floor of the oven, cleaning up as quickly as possible can prevent damaged to your appliances and for your overall safety.
+Being Quick: No matter, if there is food that boiled over on the stove or overflowed to the floor of the oven, cleaning up as quickly as possible, can prevent damage to your appliances and for your overall safety.
 Regular and thorough cleaning will reduce the amount or repairs or replacements.
 If you run into any problems or issues that you are not sure of, Contact us today!